PromtEngineer/multimodal_rag/README.md

 </div>

-## 🚀 What is LocalGPT?
+## 🚀 What is RAG System?

-LocalGPT is a **private, local document intelligence platform** that allows you to chat with your documents using advanced AI models - all while keeping your data completely private and secure on your own infrastructure.
+RAG System is a **private, local document intelligence platform** that allows you to chat with your PDF documents using advanced AI models - all while keeping your data completely private and secure on your own infrastructure.

 ### 🎯 Key Benefits

 - **🔒 Complete Privacy**: Your documents never leave your server
 - **🧠 Advanced AI**: State-of-the-art RAG (Retrieval-Augmented Generation) with smart routing
-- **📚 Multi-Format Support**: PDFs, Word docs, text files, and more
+- **📚 PDF Support**: Currently supports PDF documents (other formats coming soon!)
 - **🔍 Intelligent Search**: Hybrid search combining semantic similarity and keyword matching
 - **⚡ High Performance**: Optimized for speed with batch processing and caching
 - **🐳 Easy Deployment**: Docker support for simple setup and scaling